2017 Denver Broncos season: Week 11: vs. Cincinnati Bengals

 Two turnovers proved costly for the Broncos, as they suffered their sixth consecutive loss, and their first loss at home to the Bengals in more than 40 seasons.
 After the Broncos blocked a punt on the Bengals' opening possession, quarterback Brock Osweiler was intercepted by Bengals' cornerback Dre Kirkpatrick, who returned the football 101 yards for a near-touchdown.
 The Broncos trailed 13–10 early in the fourth quarter, when running back C. J. Anderson was hit by Bengals' linebacker Vontaze Burfict, and lost a fumble.
 The Bengals grabbed a 20–10 lead with nine minutes remaining in the game, with quarterback Andy Dalton connecting on an 18-yard touchdown pass to wide receiver A. J. Green.
 The Broncos pulled to within a 20–17 deficit with five minutes remaining, when Osweiler connected on a 17-yard touchdown pass to wide receiver Demaryius Thomas.
 After being forced to use all of their team timeouts, the Broncos forced a Bengals' punt at the two-minute warning, and had one last offensive possession at their own 20-yard line.
 However, after four plays, the Broncos turned the football over on downs, sealing the win for the Bengals.
-Broncos' placekicker Brandon McManus had a 61-yard field goal attempt blocked just before halftime.NotesThe Broncos honored former head coach Red Miller and former running back Terrell Davis.
-Miller, who led the Broncos to their first Super Bowl appearance in 1977, was inducted into the Broncos' Ring of Fame.
-Miller died on September 27, 2017, at the age of 89.
-Davis, who was inducted into the Pro Football Hall of Fame in August, was honored in a pre-game ceremony.
-Davis led the Broncos to back-to-back victories in Super Bowls XXXII and XXXIII.
+Broncos' placekicker Brandon McManus had a 61-yard field goal attempt blocked just before halftime.